balajiraparti/Movie-Recommendation-System/readme.md

 ## How to Run
 1. Clone the repository
 2. Install required dependencies
-3. Run the recommendation module
+3. Run the main module
-4. Run the AI agent for live movie overviews

-## Future Improvements
-- User preference based personalization
-- Improved feature weighting
-- Web response caching
-- Frontend integration

 ## Summary
 This project demonstrates applied machine learning and agent based AI using real world constraints and live data.